OPS-E2E-PPE/VBA-Docs/word/Concepts/Working-with-Word/working-with-range-objects.md

 End Sub
 ```

 When you need to refer to a **Range** object multiple times, you can use the **Set** statement to set a variable equal to the **Range** object.
-However, if you only need to perform a single action on a **Range** object, you do not need to store the object in a variable.
+However, if you only need to perform a single action on a **Range** object, you don't need to store the object in a variable.
 The same result can be achieved using just one instruction that identifies the range and changes the **[Bold](../../../api/Word.Range.Bold.md)** property.